Write a letter telling the government you support the proposal to expand the Coquihalla Summit Recreation Area.

 The proposed expansion would roughly double the size of the protected area from approximately 60 sq. km to 160 sq. km.
 This is especially important for wildlife where size is critical for more extensive travel corridors and habitat connectivity.
 The proposed expansion is also compatible with the objective of the 1990 Coquihalla Summit Recreation Area Management Plan to prepare the recreation area for Class "A" Park designation.

 Recreational opportunities would be greatly increased.
 The Bedded Range offers outstanding outdoor recreational features including existing trails that offer spectacular alpine hiking and horseback riding opportunities that do not exist in the current recreation area.
 Other activities include mountaineering, wildlife viewing and hunting.
 In winter, although access is difficult, there is some backcountry skiing and snowshoeing.
 The area is also used for snowmobiling.
-The Coquihalla Snowmobile Club maintains groomed snowmobile trails and a warming hut to the east of the proposed expansion and more advanced riders venture into the high alpine terrain of the proposed expansion.
 It is envisioned that all current recreational activities in the proposed expansion area would continue in their present form.